Rookout/deployment-examples/node-aws-lambda/README.md

     - `ROOKOUT_TOKEN` : Your Organization Token

     More information can be found in [our documentation](https://docs.rookout.com/docs/sdk-setup.html)

+## Manual rookout SDK installation

+To install the Rookout SDK run the following command: `npm install --save rookout`

+If you are using MacOS/Windows check [this](#building-on-macoswindows) section.

 1. Go to [app.rookout.com](https://app.rookout.com) and start debugging!